ed6767/sumz/README.md

 # sumz
 Really bad bot for Scratch that takes a list of users and uses the Scratch API and follows them really fast.
 Used on @TheBestProfile circa 2017.

 **WARNING:** This is NOT for use.
-It's bad, broken and also contains MALWARE that will end your username and password across the internet to a now dead domain.
+It's bad, broken and also contains MALWARE that will send your username and password across the internet to a now dead domain.
 You can remove this by removing lines 53 and 54 of Form1.vb.
 Yes, 13 year old me was planning to release this with a password scraper.
 Kids are REALLY dumb.
 Somewhat similarly, Scratch to EXE 2.0 contained code that would scape computer information as part of the DRM system.

 # From the SUMZ website at the time:
 ## EDX Scratch User Mods Tool